Regularized Q-learning: Projected Bellman equation

-The proof is given in~\Cref{sec:reg-bellman-eq=existence-uniquenss} of the supplemental material, and uses Banach fixed-point theorem~\cite{agarwal2018fixed}.
-It follows similar proof~\cite{melo2001convergence} to establish the existence and uniqueness of solution of~(\ref{eq:Bellman-equation}).
-From~\Cref{reg-bellman-eq=existence-uniquenss}, we can see that when the weight \(\eta\) is sufficiently large, the existence and uniqueness of the solution is guaranteed.
+The proof is in Appendix~\ref{app:proof:property-of-projection2}.
+We note that the condition, $\gamma ||\Gamma||_{\infty}<1$ in Lemma~\ref{lem:property-of-projection2} is used to guarantee the existence and uniqueness of the solution of PBE in~(\ref{ProjectedBellmanOptimalEq}), which is provided in~\citet{melo2008analysis}.
+Therefore, without any special conditions, we can guarantee the existence and uniqueness of the solution in the neighborhood of $\eta =0 $.